ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 # Adding Mediapipe Based Plugins

 There are several tools from [Mediapipe][1] which a may be of use to the ILLIXR project as a plugin.
-This page documents the process for converting these tools to plugins, follwoing the experience of converting the hand larndmark detection tool.
+This page documents the process for converting these tools to plugins, following the experience of converting the hand landmark detection tool.

 # Steps
 1. [Clone the repo](#clone-the-repo)